 All UltraScale architecture-based devices contain at least one System Monitor.
-The System Monitor in UltraScale+ FPGAs and the PL of Zynq UltraScale+ MPSoCs is similar to the Kintex UltraScale and Virtex UltraScale devices but with additional features including a PMBus interface.
+The System Monitor in UltraScale+ FPGAs and the PL of Zynq UltraScale+ MPSoCs and RFSoCs is similar to the Kintex UltraScale and Virtex UltraScale devices but with additional features including a PMBus interface.

 Zynq UltraScale+ MPSoCs contain an additional System Monitor block in the PS.
-See Table 20.
+See Table 22.

-Table 20: Key System Monitor Features
+Table 22: Key System Monitor Features

-Kintex UltraScale Virtex UltraScale Kintex UltraScale+ Virtex UltraScale+ Zynq UltraScale+ MPSoC PL Zynq UltraScale+ MPSoC PS ADC 10-bit 200kSPS 10-bit 200kSPS 10-bit 1MSPS Interfaces JTAG, I2C, DRP JTAG, I2C, DRP, PMBus APB
+Kintex UltraScale Virtex UltraScale Kintex UltraScale+ Virtex UltraScale+ Zynq UltraScale+ PL Zynq UltraScale+ PS ADC 10-bit 200kSPS 10-bit 200kSPS 10-bit 1MSPS Interfaces JTAG, I2C, DRP JTAG, I2C, DRP, PMBus APB

-In FPGAs and the MPSoC PL, sensor outputs and up to 17 user-allocated external analog inputs are digitized using a 10-bit 200 kilo-sample-per-second (kSPS) ADC, and the measurements are stored in registers that can be accessed via internal FPGA (DRP), JTAG, PMBus, or I2C interfaces.
+In FPGAs and the PL of the MPSoCs and RFSoCs, sensor outputs and up to 17 user-allocated external analog inputs are digitized using a 10-bit 200 kilo-sample-per-second (kSPS) ADC, and the measurements are stored in registers that can be accessed via internal FPGA (DRP), JTAG, PMBus, or I2C interfaces.
 The I2C interface and PMBus allow the on-chip monitoring to be easily accessed by the System Manager/Host before and after device configuration.

-The System Monitor in the MPSoC PS uses a 10-bit, 1 mega-sample-per-second (MSPS) ADC to digitize the sensor outputs.
+The System Monitor in the PS MPSoC and RFSoC uses a 10-bit, 1 mega-sample-per-second (MSPS) ADC to digitize the sensor outputs.
 The measurements are stored in registers and are accessed via the Advanced Peripheral Bus (APB) interface by the processors and the platform management unit (PMU) in the PS.